 - Be clear about the meeting’s purpose: In doing so, you empower everyone to contribute to the meeting.
 Communicating your purpose helps everyone feel connected to goals instead of just a few people dominating the meeting (and, by default, the project and the team’s work).

-- Use tools and resources to make team collaboration a breeze: Collaboration platforms like Mural can help capture the best ideas from the your team and work efficiently from anywhere.
-With voting capabilities, private mode, and more, Mural enables you to easily get input from your team and come to a fair decision before moving forward.
+- Use tools and resources to make team collaboration a breeze: Collaboration platforms like Mural can help capture the best ideas from your team and work efficiently from anywhere.
+With voting capabilities, private mode, and more, Mural enables you to easily get team input and come to a fair decision before moving forward.

 3. Rally around clear goals and objectives